nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage:
 `viewBudget t/ 2023/02` shows the budget in 2023/02.
-`setBudget` shows the budget in the current month.
+`viewBudget` shows the budget in the current month.

 **Note**: Please do not leave the description of time tag empty.